padas-lab-de/krony-PT/README.md

 * Investigate the `torch._dynamo` error: [DONE]
 	* run the 5M mini-mini gpt [DONE]
 	* run the experiments without compiling the model, and see if there are any change to the outcome [DONE: works fine, I'll drop the /compile for now]
-	* Conclusion: remove `torch.compile()` // I also have not notived any difference in training speed.
+	* Conclusion: remove `torch.compile()` // I also have not noticed any difference in training speed.

 * Report using wandb, log everything.
 [DONE]